-CME courses introducing doctors and nurses to cannabinoid medicine have been slowly proliferating.
-The Canadian Consortium for the Investigation of Cancontinued on page 70
+CME courses introducing doctors and nurses to cannabinoid medicine have begun proliferating.
+The Canadian Consortium for the Investigation of Cannabinoids, scroll down to continue

 Fifty years of intensifying research

 GRAPH PREPARED FROM PUBMED DATA by Istvan Ujvary shows that peer-reviewed studies on cannabis and cannabinoids have accelerated dramatically since 1964, when Y. Gaoni and Raphael Mechoulam notified the Journal of the American Chemical Society that they had worked out the chemical structure of delta-9 tetrahydrocannabinol and cannabidiol -THC and CBD, the principal compounds in hashish.